saveenr/usql-tutorial/README.md

 # Introduction

+# What is the U-SQL Tutorial

 The U-SQL Tutorial is a set of documents, sample code, and programming exercises to help a developer get productive in using the U-SQL Language.

-The structure, order, and approach of this tutorial has been used to train **tens of thousands of developers** at Microsoft.
+## Get the latest version online

-## You can always find this document at
+You can always find this document at

 [**http://aka.ms/USQLTutorial**](http://aka.ms/USQLTutorial)

 ## How to Read this document

 Set aside a day or two and just start reading each chapter in sequence.
 Every chapter introduces a simple topic.
 Don’t skip ahead.
 Each chapter builds on the one before it.
-When you are done with all the chapters you’ll have a good working grasp of how to use U-SQL.
+When you are done with all the chapters you’ll have a good working knowledge of how to use U-SQL.

+## Current Status

+The U-SQL tutorial is currently in first-draft state.
+It will be updated very frequently through the remainder of 2017.

+It is scheduled for a v1 release in December of 2017.

 ## Looking for the U-SQL Language Reference?